 The serpIQ analyzed the top 10 search results for over 20,000 keywords and noticed a pattern.

-The average content length for a web page that ranks in the top 10 results for any keyword on Google has at least 2000 words.
-And the higher up you go on the search listings page, the more content each web page contains.
+The average content length for a web page that ranks in the top 10 results for any keyword on Google has at least 2,000 words.
+The higher up you go on the search listings page, the more content each web page has.

-Based on the graph above you can see that the first result typically has 2416 words and the 10th results has 2032 words.
+Based on the graph above, you can see that the first result typically has 2,416 words and the 10th result has 2,032 words.
 This shows that Google prefers content rich sites.

-But the interesting part is, Google doesn’t prefer more content because they feel it is more valuable, they actually prefer content rich sites because data shows you like it… which leads me to my next point.
+The interesting part is that Google doesn’t prefer more content because it feels it is more valuable.
+It actually prefers content rich sites because data shows you like it, which leads me to my next point.

 Content rich sites get more links

 People feel content is so valuable that they are willing to link to in-depth content more than they are willing to link to content that is short.

 Back in 2011, SEOmoz analyzed the content on their blog to see if there was a correlation between word count and backlinks.

 Here is a breakdown of the number of blog posts they have and the word count for each of them: